General Data Protection Regulation

 Does research involving data collected from Internet surveys fall under GDPR?

-GDPR may apply if personally identifiable data is being collected through Internet sites from subjects while they are in the EU/EEA.
-If you are unsure whether subjects may be in the EU/EEA and if identifiable data will be collected, then it may be necessary to add a question to the beginning of the survey asking if subjects are in the EU/EEA.
-The EU/EEA subjects can then either be provided with the GDPR notification/consent or prohibited from completing the survey.
+GDPR may apply if personally identifiable data is being collected through Internet sites from subjects while they are in the EU/EEA/UK.
+If you are unsure whether subjects may be in the EU/EEA/UK and if identifiable data will be collected, then it may be necessary to add a question to the beginning of the survey asking if subjects are in the EU/EEA/UK.
+The EU/EEA/UK subjects can then either be provided with the GDPR notification/consent or prohibited from completing the survey.

 To avoid collecting identifiable data from Qualtrics, the Anonymize Response option must be selected.
 This option prevents Qualtrics from collecting Internet Protocol (IP) addresses, which are identifiers under GDPR.